Delivery of Institutional Audits

 Provision of Sub-grants to Umbrella Organisations

 A closed call for proposals was undertaken to invite qualified national and regional umbrella NGOs in the CARIFORUM region to apply for sub-grants.
 The objective of the sub-grant is to enhance the capacity of umbrella NGOs to effectively service their constituencies by providing financial support to actions that improve their operational responsiveness and performance with regards to members’ needs.
 In total, there were six grant awardees from five CARIFORUM countries.
-See Full List of Grantees
+Learn more about the Grantees

 Provision of Sub-grants to Vulnerable Groups

 A number of vulnerable groups presently exist within the Caribbean and many of the organisations which represent them often lack the resources to effectively advocate and represent their rights and interest in the policy arena, nationally, regionally and internationally.
 A call for proposal was undertaken to invite all qualified national and regional NGOs in the CARIFORUM region to apply for a sub-grant.
 The objective of the sub-grant is to strengthen the voice of the marginalized social sectors and groups within Caribbean society by providing small-scale funding to actions that enable civil society organisations representing vulnerable groups to better advocate and lobby on their behalf.
 In total, there were eight grant awardees from four CARIFORUM countries.
-See Full List of Grantees
+Learn more about the Grantees

 Non-Governmental Organisation Leadership Training Workshop